 Touring The Niagara Region

-I adventured to Niagara, Ontario to indulge in some wine tasting with one of my best friends.
+I adventured to Niagara, Ontario to indulge in some wine tasting and cherry season with one of my best friends.
 I’m always so impressed with the region’s beautiful countryside.
 It’s packed with small family run wineries as well as popular wineries too.
-And I have to mention all of the sweet little family fruit farms, that were just too cute!
+And I have to mention all of the sweet little family fresh fruit farms, that were just too cute!

 How to Make a Cherry Clafoutis

 Step Two: Add the wet ingredients to the dry and mix until smooth and well incorporated.
-Scatter pitted cherries all over the bottom of the pan.
-Pour the batter on top and bake until clafoutis is puffed and browned, about 35- 40 minutes.
+Scatter the pitted, whole cherries all over the bottom of the pan.
+Pour the batter on top and bake until the center of the clafoutis is puffed and browned.

 Step Three: Let cool slightly, sprinkle with powdered sugar, and serve with whipped cream.